xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 # xArmPythonSDK API code description

 ## API return value status code
+- -9: emergency stop
 - -8: out of range
 - -7: joint angle limit
 - -6: cartesian pos limit
 - -5: revesed, no use
 - -4: command is not exist
 - -3: revesed, no use
 - -2: xArm is not ready, may be the motion is not enable or not set state
 - -1: xArm is disconnect or not connect
 - 0: success
 - 1: there are errors that have not been cleared